v19 launch sale ends in ... Get 25% off BUY NOW

 export class TodoFormComponent {

-NOTE: There are three things that need to be imported here: Output, EventEmitter, and Todo.
+NOTE: There are two things that need to be imported here: output, and Todo.
 See if you can get them to auto import — you can do that by auto completing as you type, or by going back and triggering code actions on the errors after you have typed the line.
-Also keep in mind that the EventEmitter import must come from @angular/core (there are multiple different EventEmitter types).

 Update the template to include an (ngSubmit) event binding that reflects the following: